-Colonel Robert E. Howard, Jr. was born in Tulsa, Oklahoma in 1928 and later moved to Oklahoma City.
+Colonel Robert E. Howard, Jr. was born in Tulsa, Oklahoma, in 1928 and later moved to Oklahoma City.
 He was graduated from Central High School and, in June 1946, enlisted into the Navy.
-He was selected for Aviation Navy ROTC program and retuned to Oklahoma A & M (Oklahoma State University) in Stillwater.
+He was selected for Aviation Navy ROTC program and returned to Oklahoma A & M (Oklahoma State University) in Stillwater.

-In February 1949, after flight training at Pensacola, Florida, he was commissioned a Second Lieutenant in the U. S. Marine Corps.
-During his service he flew 105 combat missions with VMF-313 in the Korea War.
+In February 1949, after flight training at Pensacola, Florida, he was commissioned a Second Lieutenant in the US Marine Corps.
+During his service he flew 105 combat missions with VMF-313 in the Korean War.
 As Commanding Officer of VMFA-122, Marine Air Group-13, he flew 330 combat missions in Vietnam.

 He now resides in Oklahoma City, where he is an active member of the Episcopal Church.